Sharedigm/Dreamachines/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the permissive MIT License which allows urestricted use of the software.
-The platform is distributed using the open core model where the core operating system is unrestricted but apps built on top of the platform may have other terms associated with them.
-See [LICENSE](LICENSE) for more information.
+Distributed under the Sustainable Use License which allows urestricted use of the software but does not allow you to commercialize it.
+See [LICENSE.md](LICENSE.md) for more information.

 <!-- CONTACT -->
 ## Contact